 We are happy to arrange to have everything from champagne to flowers to chocolates to a cheese and fruit platter in your room upon arrival.

-Spring Skiing, sleigh rides, shopping, and brewery tours are just a few spring activities available during your stay.
+Hiking, biking, shopping, and brewery tours are just a few summer activities available during your stay.

 We serve breakfast in our Main Street Dining Room from 7:00 – 10:30am daily.

 We serve lunch and dinner and Sunday brunch in the Whip Bar & Grill.
 Click here for dining hours.